michellekwa136/My-Lists/EXCEL/visual-puzzles.md

 - [x] Prove pi is between 3 and 4
 - [ ] Prove Cassini's identity
 - [ ] The Kakeya needle problem
+- [x] Prove the square of the sum of consecutive naturals equals to the sum of their cubes
+- [ ] Prove the formula for the sum of consecutive odd numbers
+- [ ] Prove the square difference factorisation
+- [ ] A line that bisects the right angle of a right triangle also bisects a square erected on the hypotenuse.